aldisakti2/Writeup-CTF/README.md

 # Welcome To The Writeup Repo for CTF ITTP
-## You Can Add Other Writeup of Your CTF Competition
+## Here is repositories to store any Writeup of any CTF Competition that me and my friend competing.